 The ecology of the river now

-The Waikato River currently supports 19 species of native fish and 13 species of introduced fish.
+The Waikato River currently supports 22 types of native fish and 14 species of introduced fish.
 These occur in different sections of the river and in different combinations.
 Our focus is on the section of the river north of Karāpiro and out to the river mouth.